felixschndr/mealie-bring-api/README.md

 | `HTTP_BASE_PATH`      | The path the application listens on.
 Use this if you use the app behind a reverse proxy and have setup a path (e.g. set this to `/bring` if the application shall listen on `<mealie>.<yourdomain>.tld/bring`)                                                                             |    No    | `""`                              | `/bring`                       |

 Ensure to quote your environment variables.
 Without quotes your password might not be read properly if it contains symbols such as `<`, `&` or `;`.

+> [!IMPORTANT]
+> The environment variable `IGNORED_INGREDIENTS` was deprecated in [PR24](https://github.com/felixschndr/mealie-bring-api/pull/24) and is now ignored.
+If you are using it, migrate to the new way of configuring which ingredients shall be ignored as seen below.

 #### Ignoring ingredients